Meiallu/cabba-database/README.md

 # Using

 To effectively import the code for interacting and connecting with our database, you will need to incorporate our 'client' .jar file into your IDE.
-You can find this file in the releases section on GitHub.
-Inspired by Redis, you can initiate the database with the following code:
+You can find this file in the releases section on GitHub. you can initiate the database with the following code:

 ```java
 Cabba.connect("127.0.0.1", 6249, "password");